yasirshabbir44/todo-app-wicket/README.md

 - **Mark as Completed:** Tasks can be marked as completed by checking the corresponding checkbox.
 - **Delete Task:** Remove unwanted tasks from the list.
 - **Priority Categories:** Tasks are categorized based on priority (High, Medium, Low).
+- **Due Dates:** Set due dates for tasks to prioritize your workload.
 - **Responsive UI:** The application provides a responsive and user-friendly interface.

 ## Technologies Used